david-tsankov/david-tsankov.github.io/_posts/2025-9-1-How-I-Made-This-Blog.md

     ```
     bundle init
     ```
-    This will generate a Gemfile, in which you will then write *gem ""github-pages* (using a text editor like VSCode)
+    This will generate a Gemfile, in which you will then write *gem "github-pages"* (using a text editor like VSCode)
     8. Now that we've written the gem we need in our gemfile, we can go back to the terminal and run
     ```
     bundle install